Ex Libris Group: History

 Golden Gate Capital acquired Ex Libris in 2012.

 Ex Libris acquired oMbiel and its product campusM, a mobile campus platform, in April 2015, marking the company's expansion to educational technology outside libraries.

 Leganto, the company's reading list management application, built on the Alma cloud platform, was launched in 2015, and was Ex Libris' entry into the teaching and learning domain.

 In December 2015, ProQuest acquired Ex Libris.
 It was announced at that time that Ex Libris would also manage the products of the Workflow Solutions division of ProQuest, such as Intota, Summon, and 360 Link.

 In February 2018, Ex Libris partnered with five universities across the US to collaborate on the development of a new research services platform, Ex Libris Esploro.
 It was the company's first step into the research services market.
 The company provides services to thousands of customers in more than 90 countries.
 As of 2015, Ex Libris served 43 of the 50 top universities in the world.
 Over 40 national libraries use Ex Libris solutions.

 In August 2018, Ex Libris acquired Research Research Limited (known as *Research), which offers coverage of funding opportunities and publishes news and analysis of research politics and funding in the United Kingdom, Europe, Australia, and New Zealand.

 In June 2019, Ex Libris acquired RapidILL, which had been developed by Colorado State University.
 In December 2019, Ex Libris agreed to acquire Innovative Interfaces (III).

 Looking at academic libraries in the United States, by 2020 Ex Libris held a 49 percent market share of that domain, with that share consisting of its Alma, Voyager, and Aleph ILS products.

 In May 2021, Clarivate acquired ProQuest/Ex Libris.

 Key people

 Matti Shem Tov was the president and CEO of Ex Libris from 2003 to 2017.
 He was appointed as CEO of ProQuest in November 2017, and Bar Veinstein took over as president of Ex Libris at that time.
-In late 2021 Oded Sharfstein was appointed President of Ex Libris.
+In late 2021 Oded Scharfstein was appointed President of Ex Libris.
 In January 2022 Ofer Mosseri replaced Sharfstein as the General Manager of Ex Libris.